Ethics and Social Policy

 The Ethical Lifestyle Model (ELM) is a tool for teaching business ethics.
 At some universities the business ethics course could be described as a selective history of philosophy, as a survey of behavioral research, or as a group discussion of ethical conundrums.
 Our goal as teachers of business ethics is to help young people change their behavior for the better and to carry their improved moral behavior with them throughout their business careers.
 We believe that the ELM helps us to achieve this goal.

-Lamar Reinsch, Lubbock Christian University, Convener
+Lamar Reinsch, Georgetown University, Convener

 - Robert C. Tatum, University of North Carolina, Asheville, “To What End for Theology-Oriented Economic Policymaking?”